altocodenl/cell/readme.md

 - Classes & object oriented programming.

-You're however able to create any of these as a layer within cells.
+You're however able to create any of these as a layer within cell.

 ## An autopoietic theory of computation (loose ideas)